flborrelli/be-the-hero/README.md

 ![](/frontend/src/assets/logo.svg)

 # Be The Hero :rocket:
-Be The Hero is a **responsive single-page Web application** and an **Android and IOS Mobile APP** developed with React and React Native.
+Be The Hero is a **responsive single-page Web application** :computer: and an **Android and IOS Mobile APP** :iphone: developed with React and React Native.

 #### Check it out here: https://be-the-hero-full-app.netlify.com/